suhwanggyu/batch-transfer/README.md

 # Batch transfer of erc20, ethereum

-For reduce fee, batch processing for transfer is needed.
+For reducing fee, batch processing for transfer is needed.

 | Name | Detail | Interface |